 Gabe deserves a second chance.
 Rei is sympathetic but accuses him of being

-morning show admitting that while Chris did coach the men, if not for him
+show admitting that while Chris did coach the men, if not for him they

-they wouldn’t have had the confidence to pursue their current girlfriends,
+wouldn’t have had the confidence to pursue their current girlfriends, who

-who wouldn’t have given the guys a second chance except for Chris’
+wouldn’t have given the guys a second chance except for Chris’ suggestions.

-suggestions.
-Watching the program, Rei is reminded that ethics mean doing
+Watching the program, Rei is reminded that ethics mean doing the right thing

-the right thing as well as upholding the law.
-She has a quiet word with the
+as well as upholding the law.
+She has a quiet word with the judge now

-judge now handling Gabriel’s case and also asks P.J. to take a risk and
+handling Gabriel’s case and also asks P.J. to take a risk and proceed with

 Rei goes to Lunch Meetings and apologizes to Chris, asking for another